jsamrei/slate/source/examples/index_commerce.markdown

 Zillabyte.simple_function do |fn|

-  # Every Zillabyte flow needs a name
+  # Every Zillabyte app needs a name
   fn.name "commerce_index"

   # Your function will have access